sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/Broker/Get-BrokerEntitlementPolicyRule.md

   * IncludedUsers (Citrix.Broker.Admin.SDK.ChbUser\[\]) The included users filter of the rule, that is, the users and groups who are granted an entitlement to a desktop session by the rule.

   * LeasingBehavior (Citrix.Broker.Admin.SDK.LeasingBehavior) Defines the desired connection leasing behavior applied to sessions launched using this entitlement.
 Possible values are: Allowed and Disallowed.

-  * MaxPerEntitlementInstances (System.Int32) Maximum allowed concurrently running instances of the desktop associated with this entitlement in the site .
-A value of zero allows unlimited usage.

   * MetadataMap (System.Collections.Generic.Dictionary&lt;string, string&gt;) A collection of arbitrary key/value pairs that can be associated with the rule.
 The administrator can use these values for any purpose; they are not used by the site itself in any way.